izivkov/CasioGShockSmartSync/README.md

 > “In general I like this app a lot.
 I often use its actions like ‘take a photo’ or ‘skip to the next track’ to control my phone from the watch.”
 > — [Reddit](https://www.reddit.com)

-> “It rings the alarm set on full volume.
+> “[Find Phone function] It rings the alarm set on full volume.
 As soon as I touch my phone and lift it, the alarm stops.
 Very nice.”
 > — [Reddit](https://www.reddit.com)

 ---